Algebraic relations between solutions of Painlev\'e equations: Painlev e two

 \begin{prop} The definable set

 is strongly minimal and geometrically trivial. \end{prop} \begin{proof} As established in the paragraphs above, the strong minimality of this set is a reinterpretation of the results of Umemura and Watanabe \cite{umemura1997solutions}, pages 169--170.
-With this in place, we will establish the triviality of this definable set via the argument of Nagloo \cite{nagloo2015geometric}, Proposition 3.3 (this argument depends on strong minimality).
+With this in place, we will establish the triviality of this definable set via the argument of Nagloo \cite{nagloo2015geometric}, Proposition 3.3.\footnote{This argument depends on strong minimality of the definable set, so it would not have been accessible to Pillay and Nagloo, since their claim was that $X_{II}(\alpha) $ has Morley rank two for $\alpha \in \frac{1}{2}+\m Z$.}